 # 3. Jupiter has the most moons of the planets with 67.

-Q&A. What are the planets in the solar system that do not have moons?
-Answer.
-Venus & Mercury.
+Q. What planets in the solar system do not have moons?

-Q&A. What are moons outside of the solar system called?
-Answer. exomoons.
+Q. What are moons outside of the solar system called?

 I know that you know our own moon that orbits our planet, because you can see the moon from Earth.
 But what are moons and what do they do?
 Let’s…Read Full Article